 Join the throngs of sports lovers chowing down on spicy wings while sweating out a match between Manchester United and Liverpool—or a playoff game between the Warriors and LeBron James.
 With something of an Irish pub feel, the space draws in crowds as much for its 20+ TVs as for its Over-the-Pond-inspired menu (think bangers and mash, and fish & chips) and vast beer selection.
 There's even breakfast on weekends.

-Sip barrel-aged Manhattans and Whiskey Sunshine Foxtrots while enjoying unobstructed 360-degree views, all from the 46th floor of downtown’s towering Hilton Union Square.
+Sip barrel-aged Manhattans and Whiskey Sunshine Foxtrots while enjoying unobstructed 360-degree views, all from the 46th floor of downtown’s towering Hilton San Francisco Union Square.
 The hotel's upscale bar and lounge recently received a complete revamp, and is not only Instagram-worthy, but a great spot for lingering.